EzDC-MP/hpcgmp/README.md

 ## Valid Runs ##

-HPCG can be run in just a few minutes from start to finish.
+HPG-MxP can be run in just a few minutes from start to finish.
 However, official runs must be at least 1800 seconds (30 minutes) as reported in the output file.
 The Quick Path option is an exception for machines that are in production mode prior to broad availability of an optimized version of HPCG 3.0 for a given platform.